How to Teach the Child to Get Dressed On Their Own: All Secrets

 - Choosing the Right Clothes

-- The Child Doesn’t Like to Get Dressed: Secret Tips for Mums and Dads
+- The Child Doesn’t Like to Get Dressed: Secret Tips for Moms and Dads

 At What Age Should a Child Get Dressed On Their Own?

-Psychologists and teachers agree that the child should dress independently by the time they start going to kindergarten, which takes place by the age of 2-3 years old.
+Psychologists and teachers agree that children should be able to dress independently by the time they start kindergarten, typically between the ages of 2 and 3 years old.

-At this age, the child begins to strive for independence, which means that it is time to give it to them.
-Let them try to put on socks, a t-shirt, a jacket or to fasten their shoes.
-Be sure to praise them for every action, by telling them how well they are getting on.
+At this age, the child begins to strive for independence, which means it is time to give them more autonomy.
+Let them try to put on socks, a t-shirt, a jacket, or fasten their shoes.
+Be sure to praise them for every action by telling them how well they are getting on.

 You can check and see if your child is ahead of or behind their age norms.